 Community Living and Recovery at Project Transition

-Project Transition’s community based programs provide daily therapeutic treatment and psychiatric rehabilitation services to support the recovery of our members.
-Commonly referred to as our "Traditional Program," members reside in an apartment complex that is coupled with a recovery center on the housing's premisis or a close distance away.
+Project Transition’s community-based programs provide daily therapeutic treatment and psychiatric rehabilitation services to support the recovery of our members.
+Commonly referred to as our "Traditional Program," members reside in an apartment complex that is coupled with a recovery center on the housing's premises or a location nearby.

 We currently have housing and recovery program locations in Philadephia, Warminster, and Sinking Springs, PA, as well as Nashville, TN.

 Each program is comprised of approximately 30 members who live in apartments or town homes that Project Transition rents.
 Members share furnished living quarters with up to two other roommates who are also Project Transition members.
 Most neighbors of Project Transition members are not associated with our program.
 This reflects social reality, reinforces normalcy and responsibility, reduces stigma and facilitates community integration.

 Our programs have nearby off-site locations that serve as the activity hub of the community.
 This is where life skills workshops, wellness programming, individual and group sessions, and community meetings occur.